Menu

 How long will it take me to get better?

-Research has shown that between ‘57.6% and 67.2% of patients improve within an average of 12.7 sessions’.
+Research has shown that between ‘57.6% and 67.2% of patients improve within an average of 12.7 sessions’ (dosage efficacy).
 This doesn’t mean patients are ‘better’ by the 13th session, but that, in general, the effects of psychotherapy begin to be felt by patients at this point: there is a difference between improvement and complete remission or ‘cure’.
 Depending on the complexity of your problem(s), you may require fewer or more sessions to ‘improve’.
 More complex problems will, generally speaking, require more sessions.
 In my experience, clients who attend regular weekly sessions and practice the activities I prescribe between our regular sessions improve more rapidly than those who don’t.

 What’s the difference between a psychotherapist, a psychologist and a psychiatrist?